jonovotny/vectorized-realms/README.md

 * GeoJson, TopoJson output: Vector data can be used in online map interfaces like [Open Layers](https://openlayers.org/)

 Detailed information about the progress can be found in the [Wiki](https://github.com/jonovotny/vectorized-realms/wiki).

+<span style="font-size:0.5em;">Vectorized Realms is unofficial Fan Content permitted under the Fan Content Policy.
+Not approved/endorsed by Wizards.
+Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.</span>